Confidential Psychotherapy & Counselling

 Most people come to counselling at a time of crisis.
 This could be due to an event such as a death or the breakup of a relationship.
 It may be intense feelings, anxiety or depression for example, or behaviour like loss of temper or drinking, that have got out of control.
 The therapist will listen and try to understand you and your situation, as well as the crisis itself.

 But don't wait for a crisis before getting help.

 - sexual problems

 - obsessions & compulsions

-We are all highly qualified and can draw on the strengths of the different streams of theory which inform therapy: Humanistic Therapy, Psychodynamic Therapy and Cognitive Behaviour Therapy.
-Our members are experienced at working with individuals, couples, families, children and groups.
+We have members who are experienced at working with couples, families, children and groups as well as individuals.
 We also offer staff counselling to organisations and supervision to other professionals in the field.

-All our members belong to a recognised Counselling or Psychotherapy Association and are bound by the code of ethics and standards of the British Association of Counselling and Psychotherapy.
+Our members are highly experienced and all belong to a recognised psychotherapy or counselling association, agreeing to be bound by the code of ethics and standards of the British Association for Counselling and Psychotherapy (BACP).

 Your first meeting with a SELC therapist will be to assess your needs and allow us to identify a suitable course of treatment.
 Usually this continues with the same therapist but sometimes discussion in the interview leads to the recommendation of a different therapist from our group.
 Whoever you see you will pay their fee directly to them.

 Whatever brings you to seek help, the therapist will start by trying to understand you and the situation you are in.
 You will be talking about things that are troubling you and that you may be ashamed of.
 You may also feel at loss about where to begin and what's important to tell.